 Inbreeding can lead to an unhealthy population, which can lead to extinction.
 And while managing for genetic diversity as well as for abundance of the fish is a relatively new concept, all of the project’s recommendations have been incorporated into the species’ National Recovery Plan.

 Even for a fish, genome sequencing needs serious computer grunt, and Dr Pavlova is grateful for being able to secure an allocation of computational resources on the ARDC Nectar Research Cloud.

 “We purchased our own hardware in the beginning but it kind of started to break down and needed a lot of maintenance”, says Dr Pavlova.

-Monash eResearch Centre assists with managing the virtual servers on Nectar Cloud.
+Monash eResearch Centre assists with managing the virtual servers on Nectar.
 Most of the storage capacity was secured through a merit allocation, which is now supported by the ARDC.

 Genomic testing – it’s a long process

 Genomes are measured by the number of ‘bases’, the chemical components of DNA and RNA, and the Macquarie perch came in at 675 million bases.
 Even with the power of Nectar Research Cloud, analysing genomic data takes a staggering amount of time.

 “The latest analysis we are running is genotyping whole-genome resequencing data for 75 individuals.
 It's already taken two months and it's not even half finished.
 That kind of gives you the idea.”